Abra Cadabra (film)

-Abra Cadabra is a 1983 Australian animated fantasy comedy film written, co-produced and directed by Alexander Stitt, based loosely on the tale of the Pied Piper of Hamelin.
-Starring John Farnham and Jacki Weaver, it is the first ever animated feature film to be made in 3-D.
+Abra Cadabra is a 1983 Australian animated fantasy musical comedy film written, co-produced and directed by Alexander Stitt, The film is inspired on the tale of the Pied Piper of Hamelin.
+Starring John Farnham and Jacki Weaver, it is the first ever animated feature film to be filmed in stereoscopic 3-D.

 The film was theatrically released in stereoscopic 3D as well as in a regular version.